jeffyoon/lua_tutorial/README.md

-# lua_tutorial
+# Lua Tutorial

-This is a page for Lua tutorial and provides some example for understaing the Lua
+This is a page for Lua tutorial and provides the example code for understaing the Lua

-1. Baisc data type of Lua
+1. Baisc data type
-2. Function in Lua
+2. Function
-3. Table in Lua
+3. Table
-4. OOP in Lua
+4. OOP
-5. Co-routine in Lua
+5. Co-routine
-6. C-Lua binding module
+6. C-Lua binding